 If your microchipped pet is missing contact the City within 72 hours to report it as missing on the NSW Companion Animals Register.
 Phone us on 02 9265 9333.

-If your cat or dog goes missing and is picked up by a City of Sydney Ranger, every effort will be made to reunite you with your pet.
-Animals that are microchipped and registered or wearing a collar and identification tag can be reclaimed as soon as we contact you.
+If your missing pet is picked up by one of our rangers we will make every effort to reunite you with your pet.
+If your pet is microchipped and registered, or wearing a collar and identification tag, we will contact you promptly so you can reclaim your pet straight away.

-If the animal is microchipped and registered but we can't contact you because your details are out-of-date or you don't respond to us, your pet will be made available for adoption after 14 days.
+If the animal is microchipped and registered but you can't be contacted due to your details being out-of-date or you don't respond, your pet will be made available for adoption after 14 days.

 If you find a dog that is wearing a collar and ID tag, first try to contact the owner.
-If the dog has a collar but no tag, or neither a collar or tag, take the animal to a vet (or call the City of Sydney on 02 9265 9333) so it can be scanned for a microchip.
-If the owner can't be contacted or the animal isn't microchipped and registered, the dog will be impounded.
+If the dog has no tag, or if you cannot contact the owner, take the dog to a vet to it can be scanned for a microchip.
+Otherwise, contact the City.

-Impounded dogs and cats are kept at the shelter for 14 days if they are microchipped, and 7 days if they are not.
+Impounded dogs and cats are kept at the shelter for 14 days if they are microchipped and 7 days if they are not.
 This gives owners a chance to come forward.
-If the animals are not claimed within these times they are then available for adoption.
+If the animal is not claimed within these time periods it is then made available for adoption.